TehShrike/inventory-pos/technical-debt.md

 - customer search won't scale past 10k customers
 - need a CSS compilation step (SASS?)
 - no concept of "facilities" anywhere
+- have accounts be on different socket.io endpoints

 ## User interface